ramyabala221190/NodeExpressMicroservice-II/README.md

 const uri=`mongodb://${process.env.MONGO_HOST}:${process.env.MONGO_PORT}/${process.env.MONGO_DB}`;

+The above environment variables are defined in the common.env file.

-MONGO_HOST is nothing but the docker service name for mongodb MONGO_PORT is 27017, which is default if not specified MONGO_Db is myApp
+MONGO_HOST is nothing but the docker service name for mongodb MONGO_PORT is 27017, which is default port, which the mongod process listens on ,internally in the container.
+It is better not to change the port the mongod process listens on.
+Let the container port always be 27017.
+The host port needs to be changed if you have multiple docker containers for mongodb within the same host.
+MONGO_Db is myProductApp

-There is no need to create a database before itself. myApp was not created.
+There is no need to create a database before itself. myProductApp was not created.
 It got created automatically on the first connection since it didnt exist.

-myApp is the database.
+myProductApp is the database.
 In this example, we are creating a products collection in this database.
 The collection again not explicitly created.

 Since the schema model name was Product, the collection name has become the plural lowercase version of the model name :products.
 Each collection will have its mongoose schema.